axiveltsolution/axivelt.com/README.md

 # 🌐 Axivelt.com

-Welcome to the official repository of **Axivelt** — a software solutions company building modern **websites, web applications, and digital systems** for businesses and individuals.
+Welcome to the official repository of **Axivelt.com** — a software solutions company building modern **websites, web applications, and digital systems** for businesses and individuals.
 This repo contains the source code of our portfolio website, built with **React + Vite** and deployed on **Netlify**.

 ---